benmaia/Vim/README.md

 <p> The <code>./install.sh</code> will install all the vim plugins, zsh and set zsh as default shell and then reboot the system!</p>

 <h2 id="Plugins">Plugins</h2>
+<p> If you want to unistall some plugins you just need to edit the ~/.vimrc file and remove the plugins in there!</p>
 <p> The content of the script that will be downloaded and installed is: </p>
 <ul>
   <li>Update and Upgrade of the system</li>